 Other notes and alternative tests

-If data are not symmetrical, the sign test can be used as an alternative.
-The sign test is described in the next chapter.
+If data are not symmetrical, the sign test can be used as an alternative that is specific for the median.

 The packages used in this chapter include: